tiehichi/DTree/README.md

 ## Update

+### 2017.04.26
+- update '+' and '-' to show the directory's status
+- fix bug that when use 'enter' to open file, may be open it in the '__DTree__' window

 ### 2017.04.24
 - fix bug that when open file in a new buffer, it will set nomodifiable flag